Code-Institute-Submissions/milestone-project-40/README.md

 > want to include in your design?

 - **Portability:** In Norway, infants mostly sleep outside.
 The web app needs to be suitable for smaller devices such as mobiles and tablets.
-- **Dynamic:** The list of children should be dynamic.
+- **Dynamic:** The list of kids should be dynamic.
 Infants that are next to be taken up should appear at the top of the list.
 Infants that have finished sleeping should disappear from the list.
   All information in the app is dynamic.
-The day and date is current, the weather information is current, the information for each child that is displayed on screen matches the data stored in the data structure in main memory.
+The day and date is current, the weather information is current, the information for each kid that is displayed on screen matches the data stored in the data structure in main memory.

 ### Structure Plane